-Research - Thirst for knowledge and an uncompromising commitment to excellence is at the heart of Archbold’s contribution to understanding and protecting Florida’s plants, animals, lands and waters.
-The depth, breadth, and quality of its research gathered over nearly 75 years has made it an international icon.
+Research - Thirst for knowledge and an uncompromising commitment to excellence is at the heart of Archbold’s contribution to understanding and protecting Florida’s plants, animals, lands, and waters.
+The depth, breadth, and quality of its research gathered from more than 75 years has made it an international icon for science.
 It is the trusted standard bearer of dependable research that is guiding conservation and restoration solutions, strategies, and policies, and inspiring students to carry the mission forward for decades to come.
-Check the Research box on the Donate Now page to support our research programs.

-Conservation - Archbold protects a world-famous preserve, which shelters a globally-imperiled Florida scrubhabitat that is more than one million years old.
-Since the early 1980s Archbold, in concert with conservation partners, has spearheaded the conservation of this ancient ecosystem, tripled the acres preserved on the Ridge, and is saving its rare plants and animals from the brink of extinction.
-The 3,648-acre Archbold Reserve is being restored by Archbold.
+Conservation - Archbold protects a world-famous reserve, which shelters a globally-imperiled Florida scrub habitat that is more than one million years old.
+Since the early 1980’s, Archbold, coupled with conservation partners, has spearheaded the conservation of this ancient ecosystem, tripled the acres conserved on the Ridge, and is saving its rare plants and animals from the brink of extinction.
+More than 3,600-acres that make up Archbold’s Reserve is being restored.
 Science-based strategies to improve Florida’s water quality are a continuing project.

-More than one million acres of cattle ranches are in the headwaters of the Everglades, providing habitat for native plants and animals and open space for wildlife movement.
-Archbold is creating solutions and harmonizing the economic reality of ranching with conservation needs through the management of one of the largest cattle operations in Florida: The 10,500-acre MacArthur Agro-ecology Research Center.
-Check the Conservation box on the Donate Now page to support the continued conservation of Florida's lands and waters.
+More than one million acres of cattle ranches are in the Headwaters of the Everglades, providing habitat for native plants and animals and open space for wildlife movement.
+Archbold is creating solutions and harmonizing the economic reality of ranching with conservation needs through the management of one of the largest cattle operations in Florida: Our 10,500-acre Buck Island Ranch.